 It varies by patient, but in general you want to use as little as possible to get the uterus contracting, and possibly lower it once the uterus is in a good pattern.

 I would find this to be a difficult study to run.
 Most moms who deliver in the hospital have Pitocin administered — and more moms in the hospital have complications vs home birth.
 Remember also that Pitocin has a very small short life, and we all create oxytocin (remember, Pitocin is just the synthetic form of Oxytocin) in our bodies normally.

 Having contractions can make your water break, although more frequently a provider (usually a doctor or a midwife) has to break it for you (most women’s water doesn’t break on its own).

-Ultimately, the decision to have a Pitocin induction lies in both yours and your providers hands.
-You need to be informed on the:
+Ultimately, the decision to have a Pitocin induction lies in your and your providers hands.
+You need to be informed on: